LAS VEGAS — Most of us consider the public cloud scale to be vast, but for a company the size of Thomson Reuters, it’s not nearly enough.

-Those clouds have scale, but Thomson Reuters needs scale.
+Those clouds scale, but Thomson Reuters needs scale.
 Bluhm estimates the company has 400 TB of data change per day.
 “That’s not new data.
 That’s data that changes every day that’s got to get replicated across the world.”

-Thomson Reuters’ problems with scale start with its sheer size.
+Thomson Reuters’ problems with cloud scale start with its sheer size.
 The Thomson and Reuters sides of the company both grew via acquisition, and then, of course, the two halves merged.
 That added up to 550 data centers — counting any location with customer-facing products or more than 50 devices — when Bluhm started; he’s winnowed that down to 200 and has the ultimate goal of around 18 data centers.